rachit-singhal12/Potato-Leaf-Disease-Classification/README.md

 Potato Leaf Disease Classification

 This project represents a comprehensive approach to Potato Leaf Disease Classification by harnessing Deep Learning techniques, specifically CNN (Convolution Neural Network) architectures implemented through TensorFlow.
-The project encompasses the development of a user-friendly application employing React JS for web-based functionality and React Native for mobile devices.
+The project encompasses the development of a user-friendly application employing html,css for web-based functionality.
 This technology caters directly to the agricultural domain, offering crucial support to potato farmers who frequently encounter challenges due to diseases like Early Blight and Late Blight affecting their crops.

 Project Objectives: